gerhardkurz/FastEM/readme.md

 Example usage
 -------------
 First, compile the mex file by adding the Nonlinear Estimation Toolbox to the MATLAB path and then calling

 	>> compile

+You can then run FastEM using

+	>> [mus, Cs, ws] = fastem(samples, weights, n);

+Here, samples is a matrix where each column represents a sample, weights is a row vector summing to one, where each entry is the weight of a sample and n is the number of Gaussian components to fit.
+The return values are a matrix containing all mean vectors, a tensor containing all covariance matrices and a row vector containing the weights of each Gaussian component.

+For further information, take a look at the included demos, which can be run using

+	>> demo1
+	>> demo2
+	>> demo3

 License
 -------